vvvlv/DPVS_ppln/scripts/MODIFY_DATASET_GUIDE.md

 - to resize the FIVES dataset into multiple sizes
 - to convert samples into multiple channels
+- to save automatically yaml configuration of dataset into folder datasets

 ### You can rezise samples to multiple target sizes
 - Maximum supported image size is 1024x1024